Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 College Students

-Intern students who are in their last semester of the Child Development program work approximately 20-25 hours per week and are part of the paid staff.
-These students are responsible for the supervision of children.
-Since they are paid staff members, they can be left alone with children.
+Intern students who are in their last semester of the Education Program work approximately 20-25 hours per week and are part of the paid staff.
+These students are responsible for the supervision of children and curriculum implementation.
+Since they are paid staff members, they can be left alone with children and will complete all background checks required of ECLL staff.

 Question, Concerns and Visits

-We continue to strive to be the highest quality program for families and children.
+We strive to be the highest quality program for families and children.
 If you have any questions or concerns, please feel free to discuss it with classroom staff or the center director.
-Items can also be emailed to the director if that is easier.
+Items can also be emailed to the director.
 Concerns will be addressed individually between all involved.
-You are welcome to visit any area of the preschool at any time during our regular hours of operation, which are Monday through Friday, 6:30 a.m. to 6 p.m.
+You are welcome to visit any area of the lab at any time during our regular hours of operation.

 General Policies